natehahn/03_Final_Project/README.md

 ## Investigative Query

 1. Does the amount of agricultural production predict the CO2 emissions of a country?
-2. What are the top (10) and low (10) products being produced by countries with higher CO2 emissions?
+2. What products being produced by countries have the highest and lowest CO2 emissions?
 3. Can we predict the year based on CO2 emissions of a country?
 4. Is there a correlation between population and the rate of production impacting CO2 emissions?